bolkaaa/CATE/README.md

 # CATE
 A corpus-based concatenative synthesis application written in C++ (work in progress).
+The user may load directories of audio files, which are segmented and analysed with various spectral analysis functions.
+The segments are stored in memory as grains of audio data, and the analysis data is written to a stored JSON file.
+During playback, the microphone input is analysed with same analysis functions.
+A nearest-neighbors search of the currently loaded audio corpus selects the grains that are played back through a granular synthesis process.

 ![Window](https://files.catbox.moe/x7mdsg.png)